ingesolvoll/glimt/README.md

 Reduces boilerplate from your re-frame HTTP requests, while helping you handle errors and track the state of your request.
 Using an FSM makes dealing with errors and edge cases a breeze.

-# Project status
+# Project status (Oct 11th, 2021)
-Alpha.
-Works pretty well for my basic example.
-Breaking change likely in short term, hopefully I'll be able to gather some feedback  soon to stabilize it.
+Still early, expecting minor bugs and possibly some breaking APIs in the short term.

 [![Clojars Project](https://img.shields.io/clojars/v/glimt.svg)](https://clojars.org/glimt)